ishan-0611/ishan-0611/README.md

 - 🌱 I’m currently learning Flutter in App Dev and Dart !
 - 👯 I’m looking out for remote SDE internships.
 - 🥅 2023 Goals: Prepare well and contribute to Internships !
-- ⚡ Fun fact: I love to solve coding problems and play cricket: star_struck:!
+- ⚡ Fun fact: I love to solve coding problems and play cricket :star_struck:!

  ### Connect with me:
 <p>